OccupyGhana threatens to sue Auditor-General over disallowances, surcharges

-According to the group, they have written a series of letters requesting the Auditor-General to furnish them with actions taken “for illegal use of government funds in your 2019 and 2020 Audit reports” but failed to reply to them.
+According to the group, they have written series of letters requesting the Auditor-General to furnish them on actions taken “for illegal use of government funds in your 2019 and 2020 Audit reports” but failed to reply them.

 “On 3 February 2022, we wrote to you, in the exercise of our right to information under article 21 of the Constitution, to provide us with information on whether or not you have issued the required disallowances and surcharges.
 You have ignored that as well.